Transgender people in China: Cross-dressing in Peking Opera

-Legal aspects
+Legal and medical aspects

+China has signed and ratified the International Covenant on Economic, Social and Cultural Rights.
+It has signed but not ratified the International Covenant on Civil and Political Rights.

 After the World Health Organization dropped "gender identity disorder" from its International Classification of Diseases (ICD-11) in 2018, China promoted the new guidelines in medical institutions across the country.

+China's CCMD-3 psychiatric classification (published 2001) lists "gender identity disorder" (性身份障碍) and "transsexualism" (易性症 (gender-change condition)) under psychological disorders.
+Previously, "transsexualism" was written as 易性病 lit. 'gender-change disease'.

 In March 2019, China accepted recommendations by the United Nations Human Rights Council on banning discrimination against LGBTQ people.

-In fact, as of now (2024 Q2), it is still recognized as a disease in medical practice.
+In 2020, a Beijing court ruled in favour of a transgender woman who was unlawfully dismissed by e-commerce company Dangdang despite having submitted a medical certificate and having followed doctor's advice.
+The court said that Dangdang should "continue to honour her original contract of employment" and that the company should "pay her salary from the date she applied for sick leave to the date of arbitration", amounting to 128,028 yuan.
+Furthermore, the court stated that "social tolerance is a blessing of the rule of law" and called for the protection of the dignity of transgender people.

 On October 31, 2024, a Chinese transgender woman was approved by Changli county people's court in Qinhuangdao to receive 60,000 yuan (£6,552) in compensation from a hospital that gave her electroshock conversion treatment against her will.
 This was the first time any transgender person in China won a legal challenge against the use of electroshock conversion treatment.

+In 2025, China voted against a motion to renew the mandate of the United Nations Independent Expert on Sexual Orientation and Gender Identity at the United Nations Human Rights Council.

 Gender reassignment

-Gender reassignment on official identification documents (Resident Identity Card and Hukou) is allowed in China only after the sex reassignment surgery.
-The following documents are required in order to apply for gender reassignment:
+Gender reassignment surgery has been permitted in mainland China since 1983.
+The same year, the first male-to-female surgery was performed in the country.
+Medical regulations for such procedures were first standardised in 2009.
+The three main rounds of regulations were published in 2009, 2017, and 2022, respectively.